adsweet/Phylogenetics_Lab/Lab9/README.md

 phylonet yeast_trees.nex
 ```

 When the program finishes running, you should see five inferred networks.
 Copy the Newick format after the first “Visualize in Dendroscope.”
-Open the program Dendroscope  from your desktop and paste in this Newick tree (CTRL+v should work).
+Open the program [Dendroscope](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/dendroscope/) from your desktop and paste in this Newick tree (CTRL+v should work).
+Like FigTree, Dendroscope is a program for viewing phylogenies.
+However, FigTree is not able to show reticulations.

 NOTE: IF YOU CANNOT FIND DENDROSCOPE, I HAVE PROVIDED A PNG FILE OF THE TREE IN YOUR DATA FOLDER.
 DOWNLOAD THIS FILE AND OPEN IT TO VIEW.

 :white_check_mark: __Export/save the file as LastName_phylonet.pdf.__